-Immediately telephone your doctor or Poisons Information Centre for advice (Ph: 13 11 26) or go to Accident and Emergency (Casualty) at your nearest hospital, if you think that you or anyone else may have taken too much SOZOL.
+Immediately telephone your doctor or Poisons Information Centre for advice - the telephone number in Australia is 13 11 26 or go to Accident and Emergency (Casualty) at your nearest hospital, if you think that you or anyone else may have taken too much OZPAN.
 Do this even if there are no signs of discomfort or poisoning.

-Urgent medical attention may be needed.
+You may need urgent medical attention.
 Keep telephone numbers for these places handy.

-While you are taking SOZOL
+While you are taking OZPAN